June 1, 2023

 A derelict burnt out airframe.

-MiG-27ML TS-517 on the Hashimara air field shows the ravages of a fire to the rear part of the fuselage, probably a result of a faulty engine?
+MiG-27ML TS-517 on the Hashimara airfield shows the ravages of a fire to the rear part of the fuselage, probably a result of a faulty engine.
 The aircraft seems to have been stripped clean of all usable parts.

 The aircraft could not be located on Google Earth in 2011, but additional wrecked airframes were found dumped in some of the aircraft pens on the airfield.
-The Google Maps image below shows atleast half a dozen MiG-27 wrecks on teh airfield.
+The Google Maps image below shows atleast half a dozen MiG-27 wrecks on the airfield.

 All Photographs, unless specified otherwise, are copyright of Rahul Devnath